eduardogomesv/ForageCraft/README.md

 # IntelliJ IDEA
 1. Double click on "setup workspace.bat" and let the batch script run.
-2. Open and click on open project/import project.
+2. Open and click on import project.
 3. Locate the build.gradle file and open it.
 4. No need to configure anything (unless you have a specific gradle home).
 Click on Finish.
 5. Leave IDEA open.